Xinyuan-L/SEGP/README.md

-# SinoCook - Chinese Food recommendation Every Day!
+# SinoCook - Chinese Food Recommendation Every Day!

 Today’s Chinese Food: Have no idea what cook?
 Use this app!